 Conclusion

 The rationale behind maintaining a triad is rooted in the principle of redundancy.
-By diversifying delivery systems, nations can ensure that their nuclear forces remain credible even if one component is compromised.
+By diversifying delivery systems, nations can check that their nuclear forces remain credible even if one component is compromised.
 This diversity also complicates an adversary’s planning, as they must account for multiple types of threats.

 The next wave of technological changeis already reshaping how nuclear powers think about the triad.
 Hypersonic glide vehicles, launched from either missile silos or aircraft, threaten to compress decision‑making timelines, forcing commanders to weigh the speed of launch against the risk of accidental escalation.
 At the same time, advances in artificial intelligence are being explored for autonomous target‑handling and battle‑damage assessment, promising both efficiency gains and new vulnerabilities in the form of algorithmic bias or cyber intrusion.